Reasoning Through Execution: Unifying Process and Outcome Rewards for Code Generation: Introduction

-We propose \emph{\underline{O}utcome-\underline{R}efining \underline{P}rocess \underline{S}upervision}, a novel paradigm that treats the reasoning on refinement of outcomes itself as the process to be supervised.
-This approach differs fundamentally from existing self-improvement methods that focus on iterative refinement with execution feedback.
-Through a tree-structured exploration space, our framework maintains multiple reasoning trajectories simultaneously, enabling models to discover and refine diverse solution strategies.
-This structure allows models to explore different algorithmic approaches when initial attempts prove suboptimal, rather than being confined to local improvements.
+We propose \textbf{\underline{O}utcome-\underline{R}efining \underline{P}rocess \underline{S}upervision}, which treats the \emph{reasoning about outcome refinement itself} as the process to be supervised.
+Unlike repair-focused methods that incrementally fix code blocks, ORPS operates at a \emph{higher abstraction level}, guiding LLMs to reason about overall \emph{solution strategies}.
+Through tree-structured exploration, our framework maintains multiple reasoning trajectories simultaneously, enabling models to explore different algorithmic approaches when initial attempts prove suboptimal (e.g., switching from brute-force to divide-and-conquer approaches), rather than being trapped in local optima (e.g., a brute-force solution that passes the test but is inefficient).

-Our key insight is that execution feedback can serve as objective anchors for evaluating reasoning quality, eliminating the need for specially trained PRMs.
-This creates a natural synergy: execution outcomes ground the evaluation process, while the model's inherent reasoning capabilities guide the exploration of theoretical improvements.
-By maintaining multiple solution paths, the framework can explore diverse algorithmic strategies while ensuring each step is verified through concrete signals.
-This approach differs fundamentally from traditional reward models by grounding supervision in verifiable outcomes rather than learned judgments.